labgrid-project/labgrid/doc/configuration.rst

 This is useful for software installation in the bootloader (via TFTP) or downloading update artifacts under Linux (via HTTP).

-They are used with the ManagedFile helper, which ensures that the file is available on the server.
+They are used with the :any:`ManagedFile` helper, which ensures that the file is available on the server.
 For HTTP and TFTP, a symlink from the internal directory to the uploaded file is created.
 The path for the target is generated by replacing the internal prefix with the external prefix.